Exceptional TMD Treatments in Honolulu

 - Jaw Clicking/Popping

-TMJ is also a part of the three main components of the orofacial complex which also includes the muscles of the head and neck.
-As a result of this headaches, migraines, and neck pain are some of the symptoms of TMJ disorder.
-TMD can also be present in the other component which is your teeth with symptoms such as fractured or cracked teeth, excessive wear, or even crooked teeth.
-Usually, when there is a problem with one component, it significantly affects the others as well.
-If the symptoms are left untreated, they can develop into severe conditions such as arthritis in the TMJ or crepitus (gnashing noise or grinding noise in the joint) where there is bone rubbing on bone due to the perforation in the disc or degenerative joint disease.
+Usually, when there is a problem with one component of the TMJ, it significantly affects the others as well.
+If the symptoms are left untreated, they can develop into severe conditions such as arthritis in the TMJ or crepitus (gnashing noise or grinding noise in the joint).
+At this stage, there is bone rubbing against bone due to the perforation in the disc or degenerative joint disease.

-In our practice, we understand the root cause of TMJ disorder so we are able to treat TMD instead of just masking the symptoms with a mouthpiece or splint therapy alone, which will only hide the symptoms and not treat the main cause.
-In these instances, the TMD symptoms will eventually return or become worse than before treatment.
+At Manoa Dental, we understand the root causes of TMJ disorders, so we can treat the root cause instead of just masking the symptoms with a mouthpiece or splint therapy.
+Without treatment, the TMD symptoms will eventually return or become worse than they were before treatment.

-Proper conservative treatment is successful in almost all cases and is the preferred method of treatment.
-Surgery is rarely a good option and has a very poor record of being a long-term solution.
+Dr. Do and Dr. Choy put their considerable experience and knowledge to work for you, so you can get the relief you're looking for.
+Proper conservative treatment is successful in almost all cases and is our preferred method of treatment.
+We believe surgery is rarely a good option and has a very poor record of being a long-term solution.
+If you're looking for TMJ disorder treatments in Honolulu, give our team a call today to schedule your visit!